burnsjared0415/terraform-vmware/README.md

 # Terraform Examples of NSX-T and AVI
-What is include on this Repo is as follows:
+What is include on this repo is as follows:
 # NSX-T
   Global Manager
    - Build DHCP Server in NSX-T